ni/measurement-plugin-service-extension-example/measurements/python_measurement/README.md

     cases, these steps should be moved to the `ProcessSetup` and `ProcessCleanup` callbacks.
-- Uses the NI gRPC Device Server to allow sharing instrument sessions with other measurement services when running measurements from TestStand
+- Uses the NI gRPC Device Server to allow sharing instrument sessions with other measurement services when running measurements from TestStand.

+### NOTE

+TThe Logger Service is integrated with the Measurement Service.
+Therefore, starting the Measurement Service without the Logger Service will result in an error indicating that the Logger Service was not found.
+To avoid this, the Logger Service must be started and registered with the discovery service before it can be called from the Measurement Service.

 ### Required Software